TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-problem-with-data.md

 Automated machine learning supports data that resides on your local desktop or in the cloud such as Azure Blob Storage.
 The data can be read into a Pandas DataFrame or an Azure Machine Learning TabularDataset.
 [Learn more about datasets](https://docs.microsoft.com/azure/machine-learning/how-to-create-register-datasets).

 Requirements for training data:

-* Data must be in tabular form.
+* Data must be in tabular form
-* The value to predict, target column, must be in the data.
+* The value to predict, target column, must be in the data

 For remote experiments, training data must be accessible from the remote compute.
 AutoML only accepts [Azure Machine Learning TabularDatasets](https://docs.microsoft.com/python/api/azureml-core/azureml.data.tabulardataset?view=azure-ml-py&preserve-view=true) when working on a remote compute.

 Azure Machine Learning datasets expose functionality to:

-* Easily transfer data from static files or URL sources into your workspace.
+* Easily transfer data from static files or URL sources into your workspace
 * Make your data available to training scripts when running on cloud compute resources.
 See [How to train with datasets](https://docs.microsoft.com/azure/machine-learning/how-to-train-with-datasets#mount-files-to-remote-compute-targets) for an example of using the Dataset class to mount data to your remote compute target.

 ## **Recommended Documents**